About Us

 The general service structure of AA is often depicted as an "inverted triangle", as shown below.

 North America is partitioned into Regions, with each region represented by a Regional Trustee who sits on the GSB.
-Each region is divided into Areas, and each area is represented by an Area Delegate who serves on the GSC.
+Each region is divided into Areas, and each area is represented by an Area Delegate.

 Each District Committee elects at least one representative, the District Committee Member (DCM) who serves as an essential link between the District and the Area.
 As a member of the Area 30 Committee, the District 23 DCM represents District 23’s conscience to the Area 30 Delegate who in turn represents the Area’s conscience at the General Service Conference attended by area delegates from the U.S. and Canada.